-reason has some heavy competition. making the rent, not getting sick, and three square a day for the fam and pet/s. none of it a sure thing. we have that in common. a curse on the cynical political will of the disunited states. and to hell with the GOP, big oil, and walmart. truck fump. puck fence. colon cancer of the face is too kind of a fate for steve bannon and paul ryan.
+reason and common sense have some heavy competition. making the rent, not getting sick, and three square a day for the fam and pet/s. none of it a sure thing. we do have that in common. a curse on the cynical political will of the disunited states. and to hell with the GOP, big oil, and walmart. truck fump. puck fence. colon cancer of the face is too kind of a fate for steve bannon and paul ryan.

-and the allusion to goya in the title of this post (El sueño de la razón produce monstruos) is personal. and so is the play on his drawings about war and nationalism, which had created a new and unknown scale of human horror for his time. his work is so prescient. i just saw some of these, along with the “parables” at AROS in aarhus, denmark. goya had a humanity beyond his time.
+and the allusion to goya in the title of this post (El sueño de la razón produce monstruos) is personal. and so is the play on his drawings about war and nationalism, which had created a new and unknown scale of human horror for his time. his work is so prescient. i just saw some of these, along with the “parables” at AROS in aarhus, denmark. goya has a humanity beyond his time.

 if you don’t like to read this, please leave, and never come back.